at2307/ArduinoCloud-to-IBMCloud-NodeRED/2ibm_cos/README.md

 ### --SUMMARY--

-This accomplishes part(2) of our project, that is, it gets our data from Cloudant and puts it in COS, using IBM Cloud Functions, and calling the action in Node-RED flow.
+This accomplishes part(2) of our project, that is, it gets our data from Cloudant and puts it in COS, with a help of an action from IBM Cloud Functions, calling it in our Node-RED flow.

 In the created flow, our action we call once every 4 hours, to copy all previous 4h records (json documents) from Cloudant to COS object.
 This allows us to use Data Engine to query COS.